-As part of Portland's compliance with the filtration avoidance criteria of the Surface Water Treatment Rule, water is tested for fecal coliform bacteria before disinfectant is added.
+To comply with the filtration avoidance criteria of the Surface Water Treatment Rule, water is tested for fecal coliform bacteria before disinfectant is added.
 The presence of fecal coliform bacteria in source water indicates that water may be contaminated with animal wastes.
-This is measured in percent of samples with more than 20 colonies in 100 milliliters of water during any sixmonth period.
+This is reported in percent of samples with more than 20 colonies in 100 milliliters of water during any six-month period.
 The Portland Water Bureau uses chlorine to control these bacteria.